andrew/ultimate-awesome/README.md

 - [awesome-aiken](https://github.com/aiken-lang/awesome-aiken) - A collection of Aiken libraries, dapps, and resources.
 - [awesome-msdyn365fo](https://github.com/anderson-joyle/awesome-msdyn365fo) - A curated list of awesome Microsoft Dynamics 365 for Finance and Operations repositories, blogs, documents and resources.
 - [awesome-hardware-production](https://github.com/anujdeshpande/awesome-hardware-production) - List of awesome resources for going to production with a hardware product.
+- [awesome-d4](https://github.com/cagartner/awesome-d4) - 🎉 A curated list of awesome things related to Diablo 4.
 - [useful-sites](https://github.com/cdoco/useful-sites) - :maple_leaf: 一名 phper 的网站收藏。.
 - [awesome-nepal](https://github.com/developers-nepal/awesome-nepal) - Generic list of anything awesome built in Nepal / by Nepali.
 - [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
 Star⭐ the repo and follow me if you like what you see🤩.
 - [awesome-reaper](https://github.com/indiscipline/awesome-reaper) - A curated list of Reaper resources, scripts, extensions, JSFX, software and community links.
-- [awesome-minecraft](https://github.com/LiteDevelopers/awesome-minecraft) - 😎 Awesome Minecraft ⭐ A list of frameworks, libraries and software relating to Minecraft.
 - [awesome-cybersecurity](https://github.com/liyansong2018/awesome-cybersecurity) - A collection of awesome GitHub repositories about security.
 - [Awesome-LLM-reasoning](https://github.com/luban-agi/Awesome-LLM-reasoning) - A curated paper list on LLM reasoning.
 - [awesome-libras](https://github.com/maritsbarbosa/awesome-libras) - Curadoria de cursos sobre a Língua Brasileira de Sinais (LIBRAS) 🤟.